Umuzi-org/tech-department/content/topics/git/version-control-and-scrum/_index.md

 ## General issue board procedure

-Every time you move a ticket from one column to another, you make a PR and assign a team member for the first review on your code.
-If the code has no bugs or errors then the ticket moves to final code review so it can be merged.If there are any changes requested comments are made on the PR and then the ticket is moves to reveiw changes requested.
-Tickets that are merged move to the Done column.
+ Columns in project boards tend to be named differently.
+Please note that issues cannot be moved to the Done/Complete column until the code is at least merged into the master branch.
+There is a whole procedure around getting this done.
+Basically:

+- once a developer has written something useful: they make a pull request (PR)
+- that PR needs to be reviewed by team mates
+- that PR needs to be reviewed by a senior developer
+- once the PR is accepted by everyone then the PR is merged and the issue can be moved to the next column.

 Attach all resources to the ticket whether they are points of reference, design documents, etc.
-Name the tickets so there is no confusion as to what is being accomplished.
-Add every requirement to the checklist, and be specific.
+Name the tickets so there is no confusion as to what is being accomplished.Add every requirement to the checklist and be specific.
 Check off requirements as you finish work on them in development.

+### Feature Branching

+We follow feature branching {{contentlink here}}.
+This basically means that:

+- when a dev starts working on a new issue, they should make a new branch.
+The branch should have a sensible name
+- if the dev is writing code, they should be committing and pushing code.
+They should push every day that they made progress!
+Please insist on this,you will meet resistence and you will need to stand your ground.
+- Once the developer has made some changes worth committing then they make a PR.

+PRs should:

+- have meaningful names
+- be as small as possible so that whoever is doing the review can do a good job
+- PRs are created when there is code to be merged.

 ### Backlog